Radda in Chianti · Tuscany

 A Thousand Years of This Hill

-Radda first appears in the written record in 1003 - an edict of Emperor Otto III naming this ridge above the Arbia valley.
-By 1250, Florence had made it the capital of the Lega del Chianti, the alliance that would govern these hills for three centuries.
+Radda first appears in the written record in 1003, named in an edict of Emperor Otto III.
+By 1250 it was the capital of the Lega del Chianti, the alliance that governed these hills for three centuries.

 In the 1600s, a noble family built this house where you now stand.
 They gave it thick walls, a watchtower, and a cantina carved from the rock beneath.
 The swallows found it before anyone else did.